d2alphame/spinner/README.md

 # Spinner
 A simple language for creating web applications inspired by the simplicity of Sinatra.
-It then takes that simplicity and attempt to make it even simpler :D
+It then takes that simplicity and attempt to make it even simpler.
+No fluff, no cruft, just your app.

 The route is made up of the following parts.
 + The methods